 The sequential RPC combination also provides limited support for reply scheduling by the administrator.
 If the administrator invokes workers directly using RPC, its single thread will get blocked until the invoked worker computes the result and returns the reply.
-The sequential RPC combination prevents the administrator from invoking several workers in parallel, or accepting further client requests while a worker computes the result and receiving the workers' replies at a later time.
+The sequential RPC combination prevents the administrator from invoking several workers in parallel, or accepting further client requests while a worker computes the result and returns the result and receiving the workers' replies at a later time.